The answer is a very Hearty Happy YES !! 🙂

 When you fancy Indian flavours but do not fancy the tedious task of standing over the kitchen counter following each of the Indian cooking processes, then simply skip using onions in the dish!

 I say this because most Indian dishes require onions to be cooked till brown which can take anything between 7 – 10 minutes.
-By skipping this process you can instantly save 10 minutes cooking time.
+By skipping this process you can instantly save 10 minutes of cooking time.

 If you must, then replace onions with either the lesser own Indian spice called Asafoedita, leeks or use pre-fried onions that you get for burgers.

-I am happy with using garlic or ginger which takes just about a minute in hot oil to cook and bring out flavour.
+I am happy with using garlic or ginger which takes just about a minute in hot oil to cook and bring out the flavour.